 Note: * 2021-2022 School Year; ** 2022-2023 School Year

 By the 2022-2023 school year, ALL WISH Academy core courses will be Honors eligible.

-All accelerated placement (AP) courses are opt-in; students do not need to pass prerequisite courses with a specific letter grade, nor do they need a teacher recommendation to join an AP class.
+All Advanced Placement (AP) courses are opt-in; students do not need to pass prerequisite courses with a specific letter grade, nor do they need a teacher recommendation to join an AP class.
 Students are responsible for meeting expectations laid out by the AP teacher in the course they sign up for.
 If students are not making progress at the anticipated rate by the end of quarter one, communication will be sent to the family, and an alternative course will be offered.

-AP courses at WISH Academy include the following: Calculus AB, Calculus BC, English Language & Composition, English Literature & Composition, Physics C: Mechanics, US Government & Politics, US History.
+Advanced Placement courses at WISH Academy include the following: Calculus AB, Calculus BC, English Language & Composition, English Literature & Composition, Physics C: Mechanics, US Government & Politics, US History.

 Concurrent / Dual Enrollment Program

 Scholars in good academic standing and with attendance rates of 97% or higher are eligible to take either concurrent or dual enrollment courses.
 Dual enrollment courses are community college courses taken on-site at WISH Academy.
 Concurrent enrollment courses are taken by high school students at the community college site.
 When taking a community college course, scholars can get 10 units of high school credit and an Honors GPA point towards their high school requirements and GPA while also earning 3 units of college credit per course.
 We recommend that scholars take courses that are UC/CSU transferable and are part of the IGETC curriculum.
 Courses in the IGETC curriculum count towards the lower-division general education requirements of 4-year universities.